citrusvanilla/surferdetection/README.md

 3. Visualize predictions on unseen Scenes

 ## Highlights of the CNN
-* Lean architecture of 2 convolutional layers and 2 fully connected layers, requiring only 13.6 million multiply/add operations per image
+* Lean architecture of 2 convolutional layers and 2 fully connected layers, requiring only 13.6 million multiply/add operations per image patch
 * Trainable in under an hour on a CPU
 * 5% error rate on evaluation set
 * Leaky RELUs, Local Response Normalization, decaying learning rate